 Every child and every family copes in a different way with having a family member in prison.
 Children may experience a strong sense of loss or have muddled feelings about the parent who is in prison.
 They may feel guilty, angry, resentful, let down or ashamed.
 They may even blame themselves.
 Some children show few signs of being upset and appear to cope as if nothing has happened.
 Others become so distressed that their whole personality seems to alter.
 Their behaviour may change and become difficult to cope with.

 The effect imprisonment has on the child’s relationships with their friends and peer group will depend on the nature of the parent’s offence and how other people in your community react.

 Unfortunately, it can be very difficult to prevent other people from knowing about your situation, especially if it has been reported in the press.
 This may mean that people say or do things that upset you or the child you are caring for.
 Children need to know that they can turn to you, and perhaps other close relatives and friends or their teacher, for support, reassurance and comfort.

 Depending on the age of the child, you may find Action for Prisoners’ Families story books useful.
-They publish three books to help children explore their emotions by giving them a story they can relate to.
-They also produce It’s a tough time for everyone – a comic-style magazine aimed at older children.
+They publish three books to help children explore their emotions by giving them a story they can relate to and also a comic-style magazine called It’s a Tough Time For Everyone aimed at older children.

 If you have serious concerns about the mental/emotional welfare of the child and feel they are not coping well, you can ask your GP to refer them to the local Child and Adolescent Mental Health Service (CAMHS) for counselling.
 It’s also a good idea to keep the school informed as they may be able to help – many schools have staff or volunteers who can provide counselling or art or play therapy.
 Don’t feel embarrassed or that you have failed as a carer if the child is suffering from depression or anxiety because of their parent’s imprisonment – this is a common response to a very stressful situation and you must seek help for them.